minddo/Autonomus_driving_with_voice_recognition/README.md

 <img src='https://ifh.cc/g/fmN9ru.gif' width='800'>

 * First, autonomous driving is started through a voice command (wake up!).
-* Until your voice command is not given, robot will find the way automatically.
+* Until your voice command is given, robot will find the way automatically.
 * If an unexpected situation (crossroads in our example) occurs, the autonomous driving is stopped through a voice command, then move the jetbot with voice according to the situation.
 After that, the autonomous driving is started again.
 * When your robot arrives at its destination, your robot ends autonomous driving.